Drive to Stay Alive becomes a national distracted driving campaign tour

 He had a record-breaking season for a Canadian, producing results yet to be seen by a North American competing at the world stage in Europe.

 Currently, the accomplished seventeen-year-old looks to make it one step closer to his dream of a professional racecar driver and make the jump to racing formula cars.
-Thompson recently signed with JDC Motorsport to compete in the USF2000 Championship, the first step to the Mazda Road to Indy ladder to Indycar.
-With the help of Parker’s childhood coach from age ten, 2004 Indy 500 Winner Buddy Rice, and JDC Motorsport, Parker will be looking for top honors in his 2015 rookie season in the USF2000 Championship.
+For the 2015 racing season Thompson signed with JDC MotorSports to compete in the USF2000 Championship, the first step to the Mazda Road to Indy ladder to Indycar.
+Thompson ended the season with 8 top fives to his name, and 5th Overall in the USF2000 Championship standings out of nearly 30 drivers from all around the world.

 USF2000 racecar driver Parker Thompson becomes the latest ambassador for Lapizta Brand